bootstrapworld/codemirror-blocks/doc/language.md

     and intersperses them between drop targets.
 If the array might be empty, you must also pass it a `location={SRCLOC}` property so that it knows where to insert.
   - You can also add drop targets yourself.
-Import `DropTarget` and `DropTargetSibling` from `components/DropTarget`.
-Pass the prop `containsDropTargets={true}` to the `Node` that you construct.
+Import `DropTargetContainer`, `DropTarget` and `DropTargetSibling` from `components/DropTarget`.
+Wrap the result you want to return in a `<DropTargetContainer>`.
+Inside of it you can use `DropTarget`s.
-    You can now use `DropTarget`s inside that node.
 Each one needs an `index` (a number that uniquely identifies it among the drop targets within this `Node`), and a `location` of where to insert.
 You should render nodes that are adjacent to drop targets in a `DropTargetSibling`, which takes `node`--- the node to render---and `left` and `right`---the index of the droptarget to the left and right.
-(If there is a drop target to one side but not the other, just omit the `left` or `right` property.)
+(If there is a drop target to one side but not the other, just omit the unneeded `left` or `right` property.)
 - To render a child that is also an `ASTNode`, use `child.reactElement()`.
 This produces a React Element.
 If you wish to pass it any `props`, you may pass them in as a dictionary: `child.reactElement({prop: value})`.